 ⏱ 30 calendar days from the chargeback date for Visa transactions

 So there you have it!
-Hopefully you won't actually have to make a chargeback but if you do, you've got all the information you need to make the process as smooth as possible.
+If you still can’t remember making the transaction or you weren’t able to solve the problem with the merchant please fill out our online chargeback form now that you've got all the information you need to make the process as smooth as possible.

 Join Revolut for Free

 Manage your everyday spending with powerful budgeting and analytics, transfer money abroad, spend easily in the local currency, and so much more.
 Join 10M+ already using Revolut.